mathjax/MathJax-docs/input/tex/extensions/boldsymbol.rst

 boldsymbol Commands
 -------------------

-The `boldsymbol` extension implementes the following macros:
+The `boldsymbol` extension implements the following macros:
 ``\boldsymbol``